param3118/Trie-based-Autocomplete-and-Autocorrect-Engine/readme.md

 The engine reads a dictionary file (dict.txt), processes queries from an input file (input.txt), and writes results to output.txt.

-⚙️ Features
+### ⚙️ Features

-Add Word
+🔹 **Add Word**

 Inserts a new word into the Trie.

-Delete Word
+🔹**Delete Word**

 Removes a word from the Trie if it exists.

-Spell Check
+🔹**Spell Check**

-Checks if a word exists in the dictionary.
+Checks whether a word exists in the dictionary.

-Updates the word’s usage rank if found.

-Autocomplete
+If found, its usage rank is updated.

+🔹 **Autocomplete**

-Suggests words from the dictionary based on a given prefix.
+Suggests dictionary words that start with a given prefix.

-Words are sorted by rank and lexicographical order.
+Suggestions are sorted by:

-Autocorrect
+>Word rank (frequency of use)

+>Lexicographical order

+🔹 **Autocorrect**

-Suggests the closest matching word using Levenshtein distance (edit distance ≤ 3).
+Suggests the closest matching word using Levenshtein distance (maximum distance ≤ 3).

-Concatenation Check
+🔹Concatenation Check

-Verifies if a word can be formed by concatenating two or more dictionary words.
+Checks if a word can be formed by concatenating two or more valid dictionary words.

-📂 Project Structure
-📦 Trie-Autocomplete-Autocorrect
- ┣ 📜 main.c              # Main C source code
- ┣ 📜 dict.txt            # Dictionary words (input for Trie)
- ┣ 📜 input.txt           # Query inputs
- ┣ 📜 output.txt          # Results of queries
- ┣ 📜 README.md           # Documentation

-📄 File Descriptions
+###  📄 File Descriptions

 dict.txt → Contains the dictionary words (one word per line).